-- Illiquidity; - o Potential mis pricing of the Futures/Options; - Lack of opportunity; - o Inability of derivatives to correlate perfectly with the underlying (Indices, Assets, Exchange Rates); - Cost of hedge can be higher than adverse impact of market movements; - o An exposure to derivatives in excess of the hedging requirements can lead to losses; - o An exposure to derivatives can also limit the profits from a genuine investment transaction; - o The prices which are seen on the screen need not be the same at which execution will take place;
+- Illiquidity; - Potential mis pricing of the Futures/Options; - Lack of opportunity; - Inability of derivatives to correlate perfectly with the underlying (Indices, Assets, Exchange Rates); - Cost of hedge can be higher than adverse impact of market movements; - An exposure to derivatives in excess of the hedging requirements can lead to losses; - An exposure to derivatives can also limit the profits from a genuine investment transaction; - The prices which are seen on the screen need not be the same at which execution will take place.

 For detailed risks associated with use of derivatives, please refer paragraph "Scheme Specific Risk Factors".
+Exchange traded derivatives Contracts in stocks and indices in India are currently cash settled at the time of maturity.